Mill town: New England and Northeast

 Beginning with Samuel Slater and technological information smuggled out of England by Francis Cabot Lowell, large mills were established in New England in the early to mid-19th century.
-Mill towns, sometimes planned, built and owned as a company town, grew in the shadow of the industries.
-The region became a manufacturing powerhouse along rivers like the Housatonic, Quinebaug, Shetucket, Blackstone, Merrimack, Nashua, Cocheco, Saco, Androscoggin, Kennebec or Winooski.
+Mill towns, sometimes planned, built and owned as company towns, grew in the shadow of the industries.
+The region became a manufacturing powerhouse along rivers like the Housatonic, Quinebaug, Shetucket, Blackstone, Merrimack, Nashua, Cocheco, Saco, Androscoggin, Kennebec, and Winooski.

 In the 20th century, alternatives to water power were developed, and it became more profitable for companies to manufacture textiles in southern states where cotton was grown and winters did not require significant heating costs.
 Finally, the Great Depression acted as a catalyst that sent several struggling New England firms into bankruptcy.